 An international poetry journal in English and Chinese, Pangolin House features contemporary work, appearing bilingually with selected art or photography.
 Based in the U.S. and Taiwan, Pangolin House seeks to honor aesthetic and literary excellence from east and west.

-Pangolin House editors George O’Connell and Diana Shi are deeply grateful to have been honored with a U.S. National Endowment for the Arts Literature Fellowship in Translation, both for our work with Chinese poetry since 2006, and our assembly and translation of From Here to Here: New & Selected Poems by the eminent Chinese-language poet Lan Lan.
-Read more about this award and our translation philosophy on the NEA’s “Art Talk”.
+Pangolin House editors George O’Connell and Diana Shi are deeply grateful to have been honored with two U.S. National Endowment for the Arts Literature Fellowships in Translation for our work with Chinese poetry since 2006.
+In 2014, for From Here to Here: New & Selected Poems by the eminent Chinese poet Lan Lan, and in 2022 for Impossible Paradise: Selected Poems of Chen Yuhong, one of Taiwan’s leading women poets.
+Both are featured in Pangolin House.
+Our translation philosophy is available on NEA’s “Art Talk”.

 Pangolin House is also pleased to have received a Creative Writing Translation Award, as well as a Publication Award from the Hong Kong Arts Development Council.
 Both were fundamental to creation and publication of Crossing the Harbour: Ten Contemporary Hong Kong Poets.